 Christmas

-The celebration of the birth of Jesus Christ.
+The celebration of the birth of Jesus Christ, the Son of God, who came to earth to redeem humanity.

 Easter

-The resurrection of Jesus Christ, the central event of the Christian faith.
+The resurrection of Jesus Christ — the central and defining event of the Christian faith.

 Good Friday